 All you need are some paper plates and some yarn, items you probably already have in a kitchen cabinet or your craft box.
 The zig zag design may be a bit complicated for children to create, so lend them a helping hand to get the desired web effect.

 For the finishing touches, add beads and feathers to make the dreamcatchers look even more authentic.
-Once complete, you can hang them anywhere around the house, but we recommend placing them above your child’s bed for a restful night’s sleep.
+Once complete, you can hang them anywhere around the house, but we recommend placing them above your child's bed for a restful night's sleep (opens in new tab).
 Who knows, maybe they will just do the trick.